grondalf/pkgtool/README.md

 *A WIP CLI tool, made for personal use, for managing packages on Fedora Linux with DNF and Flatpak.*

 ## Disclaimer
-The script was developed with AI assistance to optimize functionality and user experience.
-It may contain bugs and it is not production ready.
-It is being developed for educational purposes.
+This script is being developed for educarional pursposes with AI assistance to optimize functionality and user experience.
+It may contain bugs so use with caution.

 ## Features
 - Installs either DNF (Fedora) or Flatpak packages.